ethangclark/r2v/README.md

 })
 ```

-If you define the setter as `null`, better-mobx will leave it as such.
+If you define the setter as `null`, mx2 will leave it as such.
 Doing so will also set the type of `setX` to `null & Function`, which means that TypeScript will yell at you if you try to use it, as that value doesn't make sense from a type perspective.

 #### IMPORTANT